smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 #### Custom Playback rates for SetMediaClockTimer

-A media app now has the ability when setting the media playback timer and progress bar to specify a custom playback rate (ex.
-125% speed).
+A media app now has the ability to specify a custom playback rate (ex.
+125% speed) when setting the media playback timer and progress bar.

 Added new parameter `countRate` to the `SetMediaClockTimer` RPC